jly017tech/Window_Server-2022-25/README.md

 ![Screenshot from 2025-02-10 23-31-53](https://github.com/user-attachments/assets/ac3b5dfc-ee40-48bb-9f6e-4c02fed8f909)

 <p>
-  A yellow triangle warning icon showed up and this is where I setup my domain after installing Active Directory along with 4 components come with.
-  In the picture, I selected add new forest radio button because I don't have other domain exist and I have to create new domain.
-  After it setting up my domain, I go through other steps such as setup password for root domain credential and other procedure.
+  The yellow icon when clicking for noftification is not showing a sign damage file just reminding to promote the domain controller, which I will deal later for the next one.
+  In the picture, I went to Add to roles where all the services such as setting up Windows Deployment Service, Active Directory: Users and Computers, DHCP and DNS server, other componets.

 </p>

 <br>